Call now in confidence immediate help & advice 24/7

 For many patients, addiction is not simply an isolated issue.
 At Rehab Recovery, we also treat those who are coming in with a dual diagnosis.
 This simply means that their addiction is a symptom of underlying mental health problems.

-Mental illnesses that are common comorbidities of addiction include:
+Mental illnesses that are common comorbidities of drug and alcohol addiction and are frequently encountered at rehab include:

-In this context, if you attending a drug and alcohol rehab in Luton, we aim to treat those with a dual diagnosis with evidence-based rehab treatments.
+In this context, if you attending a drug and alcohol rehab in Luton or near Luton, we aim to treat those with a dual diagnosis with evidence-based rehab treatments.

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.